sqlmapproject/sqlmap/Usage.md

-        --batch             Never ask for user input, use the default behaviour --charset=CHARSET   Force character encoding used for data retrieval --check-tor         Check to see if Tor is used properly --crawl=CRAWLDEPTH  Crawl the website starting from the target url --csv-del=CSVDEL    Delimiting character used in CSV output (default ",") --dbms-cred=DBMS..
+        --batch             Never ask for user input, use the default behaviour --charset=CHARSET   Force character encoding used for data retrieval --check-tor         Check to see if Tor is used properly --crawl=CRAWLDEPTH  Crawl the website starting from the target URL --csv-del=CSVDEL    Delimiting character used in CSV output (default ",") --dbms-cred=DBMS..
 DBMS authentication credentials (user:password)
         --dump-format=DU..
-Format of dumped data (CSV (default), HTML or SQLITE) --eta               Display for each output the estimated time of arrival --flush-session     Flush session files for current target --forms             Parse and test forms on target url --fresh-queries     Ignores query results stored in session file --hex               Uses DBMS hex function(s) for data retrieval --output-dir=ODIR   Custom output directory path
+Format of dumped data (CSV (default), HTML or SQLITE) --eta               Display for each output the estimated time of arrival --flush-session     Flush session files for current target --forms             Parse and test forms on target URL --fresh-queries     Ignores query results stored in session file --hex               Uses DBMS hex function(s) for data retrieval --output-dir=ODIR   Custom output directory path